Overview

 Fr.
 Simon Esshaki

-Adjunct Professor of Theology
+Adjunct Professor of Communications

-Theology & Philosophy: Program Overview
+Theology & Philosophy Program Overview

 John Paul II's Encyclical on Evangelization: Redemptoris Missio